feslima/metacontrol/docsrc/source/examples/ic4.rst

 described in this case-study it is based on the work of :cite:`jagtap12`: Base operating conditions and optimal operating ones.
-The idea of this case study is to depict to reader the second mode of operation that can be used in , described in when the optimal operating point it is known.
+The idea of this case study is to depict to reader the second mode of operation that can be used in *Metacontrol*, described in when the optimal operating point it is known.
 This was implemented within because there is a plethora of papers and discussions over the several years that addresses the optimization of several processes